cbg-ethz/WES_Cancer_Sim/sim_cancer/combis_overlaps/README.md

 extractOverlaps.sh: generates the vcf file of the overlap, in order to be able to evaluate the overlap of all tools; calls the script getSets.R and the porgram createOriginalVCF.java

+all_pairwise_overlaps.sh: to create all pairwise overlaps for all subsets of size two of all nine tools

 ###
 # script for running all combinations of all nine tools:

 start_all_combinations.sh: starts all combis; calls the script combininglistsbetter_Automated.R

 ###
 # Now, the vcfs of the combis and overlaps can be evaluated. see ../eval_vcf/